 Open multiple RingIndicator instances to make changes to different tree-ring series and use multiple screen monitors to do this.

-In the GLK and CORR menu (Figure 11), perform a series of actions scan related to GLK, such as thresholding the figures, exporting the GLK values to a spreadsheet and ranking them.
+In the GLK and CORR menu (Figure 11), perform a series of actions related to GLK, such as thresholding the figures, exporting the GLK values to a spreadsheet and ranking them.

 [Place Figure 11 here]